Brandon-Rozek/website/content/research/_index.md

-**Reinforcement Learning:** Studied the fundamentals of reinforcement learning with [Dr. Stephen Davies](http://stephendavies.org/).
-We went over the fundamentals such as value functions, policy functions, how we can describe our environment as a markov decision processes, etc.
+[Dr. Stephen Davies](http://stephendavies.org/) guided my study of the fundamentals of reinforcement learning.
+We went over value functions, policy functions, how we can describe our environment as a markov decision processes, and other concepts.

 [Notes and Other Goodies](reinforcementlearning/) / [Github Code](https://github.com/brandon-rozek/ReinforcementLearning)